 - Assistance with transportation to agency appointments

-CLC offers three daily blocks of self-paced and small group instruction.
-Each day starts with a Connections/Breakfast block for students to build peer relationships and set up their day for success.
+CLC offers four daily blocks of self-paced and small group instruction.
+Each morning includes a Connections block for students to build peer relationships and support their self-efficacy skills.

 CLC partners with a variety of community agencies and organizations and to offer volunteering opportunities for students.
 CLC courses are supported with resources by several community-based organizations.
 The CLC counsellor collaborates regularly with Tri-Cities (Port Moody) Office - Child and Youth Mental Health Services about individual students.